 SAVING THE SIERRA NEVADA RED FOX

-The largest of the true foxes, the red fox is also the most widespread, found across the entire northern hemisphere.
-But the secretive Sierra Nevada red fox — genetically and geographically distinct from all other red foxes — inhabits remote, high-elevation reaches of the Sierra Nevada and southern Cascade Mountains.
-Unfortunately, this unique animal is one of the rarest mammals in North America and is now limited to only two tiny California populations that likely consist of fewer than 50 — and possibly even fewer than 20 — individuals.
+The largest of the true foxes, red foxes are also the most widespread, found across the entire northern hemisphere.
+But secretive Sierra Nevada red foxes — genetically and geographically distinct from all other red foxes — can only live in the remote, high-elevation reaches of the Sierra Nevada and southern Cascade Mountains.

-Finally, the Service protected this rare fox in 2021, with likely fewer than 40 left in the world.
-Since the species is only protected in California, from Yosemite National Park to Kings Canyon, we continue fighting for federal safeguards in the Cascades as well.
+Finally, with likely fewer than 40 of these foxes left in California, in 2021 the Service protected them as endangered — but only in California, from Yosemite National Park to Kings Canyon, even though they face the same threats in Oregon, from the Cascades to Mt.
+Hood.
+We’re fighting for federal safeguards in the Cascades as well.